Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

-I trim Karma’s claws every week.
-And while I certainly could trim Shadow’s nails easily enough, I take in to our veterinarian every month for a pedicure.
-That way, he gets to visit the staff (and sometimes Doctor Clay), get pets and praise, and know that the vet visits are a normal, regular part of his routine.
+I trim Karma and Trinity’s claws every week.
+And while I certainly could trim Shadow’s nails easily enough, I take him to our veterinarian or groomer every month for a pedicure.
+That way, he gets to visit the staff, get pets and praise, and know that the vet visits are a normal, regular part of his routine.

 Why Trim A Pet’s Nails